The 20 Best Microcephaly Doctors Near Me in Maryland, US

 English, Korean

-Mihee Bay is a Pediatrics provider in Baltimore, Maryland.
+Mihee Bay is a Pediatrics provider practicing medicine in Baltimore, Maryland.
 Dr. Bay is rated as an Experienced provider by MediFind in the treatment of Microcephaly.
-Her top areas of expertise are Autism Spectrum Disorder, Delayed Growth, Early Infantile Epileptic Encephalopathy, and CHARGE Syndrome.
+She is also highly rated in 2 other conditions, according to our data.
+Her clinical expertise encompasses Autism Spectrum Disorder, Delayed Growth, Koolen De Vries Syndrome, and Early Infantile Epileptic Encephalopathy.
+Dr. Bay is board certified in American Board Of Pediatrics.

 Experienced in Microcephaly